MikhailKuklin/data-pipeline-COVID19-monitoring/prerequisites_readme.md

   - E2, e2-standard-4 (4 vCPU, 16 GB memory) as series/machine type
   - Ubuntu 20.04 LTS, 30GB for Boot Disc

-NOTE that VM can be created using Terraform.
-If one prefers to do it via Terraform, follow first step 6.

 ### *Step 3* Create and upload to GCP a ssh key to log in to the VM in GCP without typing a password

 For Linix and MacOS: `ssh-keygen -t rsa -f ~/.ssh/KEY_FILENAME -C USERNAME -b 2048` (key is generated in ~/.ssh)